abena1apaw/reactDiary/Source of Inspiration and Originality.md

 Source of Documentation

-I used the code ofr basic MERN blog.
+I used the code for basic MERN blog.
 However, I changed the blog to a dairy with login and user registration database.
 I entered closed the route for the Diary into the login/auth app in the dashboard.js